robincornelius/CanOpenMonitor/Readme.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-CanOpen Monitor is a C# application that can connect to a Can USB and decode and log Can Open packets.
+CanOpen Monitor is a C# application that can connect via a can interface and decode and log Can Open packets.
 Plugins are also avaliable to allow interactions with the BUS for sending NMT commands, reading and writing device object dictionaries via SDO.

 Plugins can also be added for custom logging to display extra info and decoding info for any PDO or SDO transfers to provide human readable output.